 We may, from time to time, distribute rights to our shareholders, including rights to acquire our securities.
 However, we cannot make rights available to you in the U.S. unless we register both the distribution and sale of the rights and the securities to which the rights relate under the Securities Act or an exemption from the registration requirements is available.
-Under the deposit agreement, the depositary will not make rights available to you unless both the distribution and sale of the rights act or exempting the distribution and sale of the rights and the underlying securities to be distributed to ADS holders are either registered under the Securities Act or exempt from registration under the Securities Act.
+Under the deposit agreement, the depositary will not make rights available to you unless both the distribution and sale of the rights act or exempt from registration under the Securities Act.
 We are under no obligation to file a registration statement with respect to any such rights or securities or to endeavor to cause such a registration statement to be declared effective and we may not be able to establish a necessary exemption from registration under the Securities Act.
 Accordingly, you may be unable to participate in our rights offerings in the future and may experience dilution in your holdings.